mattbt/react-readable/README.md

 ===

 React + Redux front-end code to manage, categorize and vote posts and comments.
-Back-end API and data storage is provided by Udacity.
+Back-end API Server is provided by Udacity.
 This project is part of Udacity React Nanodegree Program.

 ### Setup